Bank of America raises U.S. minimum hourly wage to $25, increasing starting salary to more than $50K

 The increase delivers on a pledge to hit $25 by 2025

-CHARLOTTE, NC—Bank of America announced it has raised its U.S. minimum hourly wage to $25 per hour.
+Bank of America announced it has raised its U.S. minimum hourly wage to $25 per hour.
 With the increase, the minimum annualized salary for full-time employees in the U.S. will rise to more than $50,000.
 The increase, which goes into effect in early October, applies to all full-time and part-time hourly positions in the U.S., affecting thousands of employees across the nation and helping to fuel the growth of the American economy and create job opportunities that strengthen the communities the company serves.

 A national leader